opendaylight/netconf/docs/user-guide.rst

 On this URL will be hosted YANG source for particular module.

-YANGLIB instance also write this URL along with source identifier to ietf-netconf-yang-library/modules-state/module list.
+YANGLIB instance also writes this URL along with source identifier to ietf-netconf-yang-library/modules-state/module list.

 Netconf-connector with YANG library as fallback